richchapler/AzureSolutionsDocumentation/docs/Deployment_Synapse_ParameterizedLinkedServices.md

 The point of Steps 1 through 3 was to demonstrate that a static Linked Service is not a great choice for regular deployment of changes from a development instance of Synapse to a production instance of Synapse.
 We will stop here and flip to a more reasonable solution.

 ### Step 4: Create a Dynamic Linked Service

-First, we will create a static linked service to help us understand that use case and challenges.
+In this step, we will create a dynamic linked service to demonstrate a solution to the issues observed in the previous step.
-<br>_Note: If you interested in simply solving the challenge, feel free to skip ahead to Step 4_

 Complete the following steps: